harrycresswell/harry/content/page/ecommerce.md

 The aim of the project planner is to get a better understanding of what stage you’re currently at with the planning of your website, and what’s required from the project.
 This will help make sure we’re both on the same page before we begin.

 Following this we can jump on a call to discuss the project in more detail and identify any specific requirements.
-Then if all is well we can get the project underway.
+Then, if all is well we can get the project underway.